AETHER961/blockchain-token-new/procedure.md

 })
 ```

+2. **Get Roles Array**: Call `getRoles()` from `MultiSigValidation` contract to retrieve the list of signers.
+Needed in step 3.

-2. **Call Mint Function**: After signing, call the `mintAndLockTokens` function, you can pass an array of messages to mint several tokens in 1 transaction:
+3. **Call Mint Function**: After signing, call the `mintAndLockTokens` function, you can pass an array of messages to mint several tokens in 1 transaction:

 * Function Signature:
 ```